world-class/REPL/websites/README.md

 - [Service Workies](https://serviceworkies.com/) - *"Learn Service Workers inside and out with the new PWA Mastery Game."*

+## Git / GitHub
+- [Git Immersion](http://gitimmersion.com/) - *"A guided tour that walks through the fundamentals of Git, inspired by the premise that to know a thing is to do it."*
+- [Learn Git Branching](https://learngitbranching.js.org/) - *"An interactive Git visualization tool to educate and challenge!"*
+- [Try GitHub](http://try.github.io/) - *Resources to learn Git: Handbook, cheat sheets, git commands in the browser, etc.*

 ## iOS
 ### Swift
 - [Developing iOS 10 Apps with Swift](https://itunes.apple.com/us/course/developing-ios-10-apps-with-swift/id1198467120?ign-mpt=uo%3D8) - Stanford